dinoallo/traffic_counter/openspec/project.md

 This project attaches to devices on the node, and count the traffic from/to IP addresses.

+## Project Structure

+The repository layout (updated) is described below for a first-time contributor.
+Each entry explains the purpose and where to look for implementation details.

+- `traffic-counter/`: The primary userspace binary crate that runs the traffic counter agent.
+Look here for the main runtime, CLI flags, and runtime integration (contains `Cargo.toml`, `build.rs`, and `src/main.rs`).
+- `traffic-counter-common/`: Shared library crate with common types, helper functions and interfaces used by both userspace and eBPF components.
+- `traffic-counter-ebpf/`: eBPF crate and eBPF-related build artifacts.
+This contains the eBPF program sources (Rust and/or C), `build.rs` for producing BPF objects, and a `contrib/` folder with example C helpers (e.g., `xdp_traffic_counter.c`).
+Treat this directory as the kernel-side codebase.
+- `openspec/`: Project documentation, proposals, and design artifacts.
+Includes `project.md` (this file), `AGENTS.md`, and change proposals under `changes/`.
+- `scripts/`: Convenience scripts for development tasks such as building eBPF objects and verifying host dependencies (`build-ebpf.sh`, `check-deps.sh`).
+- `Makefile`, top-level `Cargo.toml`, and `README.md`: Repository-level build targets, dependency management, and getting-started documentation.
+- `target/`: Build outputs produced by `cargo` and native build tooling.
+This directory is generated and normally ignored by version control.
+- `AGENTS.md`: Local contributor instructions and automation guidelines.

+Notes:

+- The `traffic-counter-ebpf` directory holds kernel-space code and may include architecture-specific build steps; consult `build.rs` and `contrib/` for example workflows.
+- The `target/` directory contains compiled artifacts — contributors will not normally edit files here.

 ## Tech Stack

 - **Language:** Rust (2024 edition)